It is a sad fact that January is one of the busiest times for divorce lawyers up and down the country.

 It is important to get sound legal advice from the beginning in relation to financial matters.
 Finances should be resolved as part of the divorce proceedings and not left to be dealt with in years to come.

-In 2016, the Supreme Court made it very clear to Mr Vince, a self-made millionaire after divorce, that even though he had been divorced from Ms Wyatt in 1992 there was no law preventing Ms Wyatt from bringing an application for financial relief against him over two decades later.
+In 2016, the Supreme Court made it very clear to Mr Vince, a self-made millionaire after divorce, that even though he had been divorced from Ms Wyatt in 1992 there was no law preventing Ms Wyatt from bringing an application for financial relief against him some two decades later.

 Children

-Again a referral can be made to a local Mediation Service to try and resolve any dispute before making an application to the Court.
+Again, a referral can be made to a local Mediation Service to try and resolve any dispute before making an application to the Court.
 Court proceedings should always be a last resort.

 Practical arrangements

 Often people worry about who should and will pay the mortgage/rent and utility bills upon separation.
-They also worry about how they will manage financially to support any children of the family.
-All of these questions can be explored with a lawyer upon having considered your individual circumstances.
+They worry about how they will manage financially to support any children of the family.
+All these questions can be explored with a lawyer upon having considered your individual circumstances.

 Contact us now or in the New Year at your convenience for any advice needed.
 Call us on 0845 287 0939 or complete our online enquiry form.